Millstone123/m100-bootstrap/README.md

-# M100 Bootstrap NPM Installer
+# M100 Bootstrap NPM bash Installer

 A platform-aware bootstrap installer for M100 development tools.
 Install with a single command; the installer detects your OS and architecture, downloads the latest tools, and configures your environment automatically.